 Audit Committee.
 We have a separately-designated standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934.
 The Audit Committee's responsibilities include appointing and overseeing the work of our independent auditors, reviewing the adequacy of our system of internal controls and reviewing and discussing with management and the independent auditors the Company's annual audited financial statements and quarterly unaudited financial statements.
-The Board has determined that each of Mr. Kerrest, Ms. McKenna-Doyle and Mr. Reilly are "audit committee financial experts" as defined under SEC rules.
+The Board has determined that each of Mr. Kerrest and Mr. Reilly are "audit committee financial experts" as defined under SEC rules.
 Designation or identification of a person as an audit committee financial expert does not impose any duties, obligations or liability that are greater than the duties, obligations or liability imposed on such person as a member of the Audit Committee and the Board in the absence of such designation or identification.
 We believe that the composition and functioning of our Audit Committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002 and Nasdaq and SEC rules and regulations.
 Our Audit Committee met 23 times (including telephonic meetings) during 2017.
+Our Audit Committee is presently composed of Dale Fuller (Chair), Jacques Kerrest, Robert Norman and Paul Reilly.

 Compensation Committee.
 The Compensation Committee reviews and approves and/or recommends to our Board the compensation and benefits for our executive officers, administers our equity compensation plans, and establishes and reviews general policies relating to compensation and benefits for our employees.
 Our Compensation Committee may form and delegate authority to subcommittees when appropriate, including in connection with the allocation of equity awards (subject to conditions and limitations established by the Compensation Committee).
 We believe that the composition and functioning of our Compensation Committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002 and Nasdaq and SEC rules and regulations.
 Our Compensation Committee met 13 times (including telephonic meetings) during 2017.
+Our Compensation Committee is presently composed of Paul Reilly (Chair), Michelle McKenna-Doyle, Robert Norman and Brent Rosenthal.

 Nominating and Governance Committee.
 The Nominating and Governance Committee is responsible for, among other things, reviewing the composition and size of the Board, determining criteria for Board membership, identifying and recommending candidates for Board membership and ensuring that the Company has and follows appropriate corporate governance standards.
 We believe that the composition and functioning of our Nominating and Governance Committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002 and Nasdaq and SEC rules and regulations.
 The Nominating and Governance Committee met eight times (including telephonic meetings) during 2017.
+Our Nominating and Governance Committee is presently composed of Jacques Kerrest (Chair), Michelle McKenna-Doyle and Brent Rosenthal.